bewuethr/slack-analyzer/README.md

 - [`tenures.md`](tenures.md) is the Markdown-formatted view of the same data with no-shows removed, and human-readable datestamps, ordered by date of the first message
+- [`tenurescurrent.md`](tenurescurrent.md) is the Markdown-formatted view of the same data with only current employees
-- The `.diff` files contain the diffs of the TSV data between two updates
+- The `diffs/*.diff` files contain the unified diffs of the TSV data between two updates